 The Kochen-Specker theorem leaves two possibilities: either we give up the idea that every observable should be simultaneously value definite, or we allow observables to be defined contextually.
 Of course, some combination of both options is also possible.
-Here we opt to assume non-contextuality of observables for which the outcome is predetermined, and thus give up the historic notion of complete determinism (classical omniscience).
+Here we opt to assume noncontextuality of observables for which the outcome is predetermined and thus give up the historic notion of complete determinism (classical omniscience).

-This assumption might be in contradiction to that of physicists who, in the tradition of the realist Bell (see the oft-quoted text, [18]), tend to opt for contextuality.
-The option for contextuality saves realistic omniscience and 'contextual value definiteness' at the price of introducing a more general dependence of at least some potential observables on the measurement context.
-In what follows we make no attempt to save realism and instead require the non-contextuality of any pre-determined properties.
+This assumption might be in contradiction to that of physicists who, in the tradition of the realist Bell (see the oft-quoted text [1]), tend to opt for contextuality.
+The option for contextuality saves realistic omniscience and "contextual value definiteness" at the price of introducing a more general dependence of at least some potential observables on the measurement context.
+In what follows we make no attempt to save realistic omniscience and instead require the noncontextuality of any predetermined properties.

-Non-contextuality assumption.
-The set of observables $\mathcal{O}$ is non-contextual.
+Noncontextuality assumption.
+The set of observables \mathcal{O} is noncontextual.

-While from the Kochen-Specker theorem and Theorem 9 it is mathematically conceivable that only some observables are forced to be value indefinite, while others remain both noncontextual and value definite, this is a difficult stance to argue physically in favour of due to overall uniformity and symmetry.
-Regardless, if we can guarantee that one observable ais value definite, with the value 1 (e.g. by preparing the system in an eigenstate of a with eigenvalue 1), Corollary 12 gives us some observables that must be value indefinite.
+While from the Kochen-Specker theorem and our discussion of strong contextuality it is mathematically conceivable that only some observables are forced to be value indefinite, while others remain both noncontextual and value definite, this would be a rather strange scenario due to the overall uniformity and symmetry of these arguments.
+Regardless, if we can guarantee that one observable P_a is value definite, with the value 1 (e.g., by preparing the system in an eigenstate of P_a with eigenvalue 1), Corollary 2 gives us some observables that must be value indefinite.